mozman/ezdxf/docs/source/concepts/layers.rst

 to other DXF entities by setting the DXF attribute :attr:`~ezdxf.entities.DXFGraphic.dxf.layer` to the layer name as string.

-The DXF format do not require a layer table entry for a layer to use but not recommend, a layer without a layer table entry has the default linetype ``'Continuous'``, a default color of ``7`` and the lineweight is ``-3`` for default lineweight which is 0.25 in most circumstances.
+The DXF format do not require a layer table entry for a layer.
+A layer without a layer table entry has the default linetype ``'Continuous'``, a default color of ``7`` and a lineweight of ``-3`` which represents the default lineweight of 0.25mm in most circumstances.

 The advantage of assigning properties to a layer is that entities can inherit this properties from the layer by using the string ``'BYLAYER'`` as